Phillip Riley

-Phillip Shayon Riley (born September 24, 1972) is an American former professional football wide receiver, who played in one game for the New York Jets in 1996.
-He was selected by the Philadelphia Eagles in the sixth round of the 1996 NFL draft with the 179th overall pick.
+Phillip Shayon Riley (born September 24, 1972) is an American former professional football player who was a wide receiver for one game with the New York Jets in 1996.
+He played college football for the Florida State Seminoles and was selected by the Philadelphia Eagles in the sixth round of the 1996 NFL draft with the 179th overall pick.

-Running for Florida State, he was the 1995 NCAA Indoor Champion for 55 meter hurdles.
+Running for the Seminoles track and field team, he was the 1995 NCAA Indoor Champion for 55 meter hurdles.